-Without a pump and filtration system relies on the correct balance of plants to keep your water clean and clear.
+Without a pump and filtration system, you will need the correct balance of plants to keep your water clean and clear.
 All ponds green up a little when the water warms up but don’t panic – if the balance is right it will quickly clear again.
-The removal of seedheads will also help reduce weeding and thinning in the future.
+The removal of seedheads will also help reduce weeding and thinning in future.

-Discover four tips for summer pond maintenance, to keep it spick and span, below.
+Discover four tips for summer pond maintenance, below.

 Top up the water

 Clear decaying vegetation

-Clear decaying vegetation, including that from water lilies, which increases nitrogen levels, turning water green while building up a layer of sediment at the bottom, which can make the pond smell.
+Clear decaying vegetation, including old water lily leaves, which can increase nitrogen levels, turning water green while building up a layer of sediment at the bottom, which can make the pond smell.
 Remove dead or dying foliage frequently.

 Remove pond algae

 Remove pond algae, such as blanket weed, which spreads quickly and can choke a pond.
 Do it by hand or use a bamboo cane, twiddling it around and then taking out the smaller bits with a net.
 Duckweed can also out-grow its welcome in a pond and should be removed by hand.

 Reduce the volume of oxygenators, such as this hornwort, when they fill more than one third of the pond.
-These are essential for ponds and keep the water sweet, but they need to be prevented from taking over.
+These are essential for ponds and keep the water clean, but they need to be prevented from taking over.